 40 Relationship of the Parties.
 It is understood and agreed that, by this Agreement and the operations hereunder, the Parties are not creating a partnership, an association, a joint stock company, a business trust, a joint venture, or an organized group of persons or corporation, and that the duties, obligations, benefits, and liabilities are to be and remain separate and not joint or collective; and nothing contained in this Agreement, or in any agreement made in connection herewith or pursuant hereto, shall ever be construed to create a partnership, an association, a joint stock company, a business trust, a joint venture, or an organized group of persons or corporation or to impose any joint or partnership duty, obligation, or liability with respect to any one or more of the obligations of the Parties hereunder.

 41 Further Assurances and Agreements.
-Each of the Parties to this Agreement shall execute and deliver such further documents and instruments, give such further assurances and perform such acts as may be reasonably required by the other Party to this Agreement in order to carry out the purposes, intentions and provisions of this Agreement, including, without limitation, the Transportation Agreement generally in the form of Exhibit A hereto; provided, however, that in the case of any conflict between the provisions of the Transportation Agreement and this Agreement, the terms of this Agreement shall govern.
+Each of the Parties to this Agreement shall execute and deliver such further documents and instruments, give such further assurances and perform such acts as may be reasonably required by the other Party to this Agreement in order to carry out the purposes, intentions and provisions of this Agreement, including, without limitation, the Transportation Agreement generally in the form of Exhibit B hereto; provided, however, that in the case of any conflict between the provisions of the Transportation Agreement and this Agreement, the terms of this Agreement shall govern.

 42 Severability.
 If one or more provisions contained in this Agreement are invalid, illegal or unenforceable in any respect under any applicable law such provision or provisions shall be adjusted rather than voided in order to achieve to the extent possible the intent of the Parties to this Agreement and to place such Parties in the economic position they would have been in had such provision or provisions been in effect, and the validity, legality and enforceability of the remaining provisions throughout shall not be affected or impaired thereby.